-How do Civil Jury Trials Work?
+How Do Civil Jury Trials Work in Florida?

 If you’re a victim of personal injury who has filed a lawsuit which is going to trial, you may find it stressful because you don’t know what to expect or what the outcome will be.
 And you’re not alone, there are still many practicing attorneys out there who are nervous whenever the prospect of trial comes along.
 In fact, some law firms only deal with pre-trial litigation cases, and as soon as a trial is demanded, those law firms simply send their case to another firm more equipped to handle trials.